goinvo/Visual-Town-Budget/README.md

 		*	treemap.js: treemap routines

 ##Sample Datasets
-Expenses, Revenues and Funds from Arlington, MA in `src/httpdocs/data/`.
+Sample Expenses, Revenues and Funds from Arlington, MA in `src/httpdocs/data/`.

+Two data is kept in JSON and CSV format.
+The JSON format is actively used for computation while the CSV is kept for reference and data download.

+####Data pipeline
+Given the fact that town representatives are likely to be proficient in editing spreadsheets the Visual Budget Application currently uses a pipeline that converts CSV files (created with Microsoft Excel) to nested JSON files used for computation.

+A python script `src/httpdocs/data/processing/processCSV.py` converts a flat CSV file into a nested JSON structure.
+A php script `src/httpdocs/data/processing/update.php` orchestrates the entire data update procedure.

+For more information about data formats or update procedures check `docs/data`.